s2lsoftener/PuyoGuides/docs/tutorial/basics.md

     slideText: 'We have a 2 Chain!
 (Hover over tha chainsim to watch it play.)'
   }]" :nextQueue="'RBBBGB'" />

-If you keep separating the colors one at a time, you can make even longer chains.
+If you keep separating the colors, one at a time, you can make even longer chains.

 <Slideshow :importedData="
   [{fieldData: '000000000000000000000000000000000000000000000000000000000000000R0000BBR000BRR0',